Sagarlokhande007/color-generator/README.md

 # color-generator
-- using the basics of HTML,CSS,JS
+- A simple web project using HTML-CSS and JavaScript that generates random colors on every click!!!